jnlewis/anno/README.md

 ## Off-Chain Database
 Anno commits transactions to the NEO blockchain, but is also backed by a custom built off-chain database.
 The purpose of the database is to support instant querying of large datasets at no cost.
 This is to enable the platform’s data analytics feature.
 Although the off-chain database is centralized by nature, it is our design goal to ensure that it can be rebuilt entirely from the decentralized data stored on the blockchain.
 For the proof-of-concept stage, the off-chain database is built on MySQL.
-For scalability reasons, we have plans to replace MySQL with NoSQL DB like Mongo.
+For scalability reasons, we have plans move to MongoDB (NoSQL).

 ## General Process Overview
 *	All interactions on Anno are completed through the Anno API by using an API Key unique to each user of the platform.
 The user should already have a platform (such as web or mobile app) which will integrate with Anno via HTTP requests.